Table Of Contents

 Can Ros

-Another mythical place in Barceloneta that overflows with locals and some well-placed tourists on weekends, with its wooden benches, its fried fish cartridges and its black rice with cockles.
-Faced with the exuberance of the great rice restaurants in the neighborhood, Can Ros is in a humble place that offers great cuisine.
-Fine and quality rice dishes, dry just enough and with a great product.
+Another mythical place in Barceloneta that overflows with locals and some well-placed tourists on weekends, with its wooden benches, its fried fish cartridges and its black rice with cockles .
+Faced with the exuberance of the large rice restaurants in the neighborhood, Can Ros is a humble place that offers great cuisine.
+Fine, quality rice dishes, just dry enough and with a great product.

-Oh, by the way, during the week they have a lunch menu that for less than 20 euros includes their fantastic rice dishes.
+Oh, by the way, during the week they have a lunch menu which for less than 20 euros includes their fantastic rice dishes.

 📍 Emília Llorca Martín, 7